Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Gaussian Processes (GPs) - Preliminaries

 where, $\bm K \triangleq K(\bm X, \bm X)$.

 At inference time, for a new test input $\bm x_* \in \mathbb{R}^n$, the predictive distribution for the function value $f_*$ is Gaussian with mean and variance given by:

-This closed-form Bayesian posterior provides a point predictions as well as an explicit measure of model uncertainty.
-This is crucial in applications requiring robustness or risk-sensitive decision-making, particularly when the model training involves limited data.
+This closed-form Bayesian posterior yields point predictions and an explicit measure of model uncertainty.
+This is crucial in applications requiring robustness or risk-sensitive decision-making, particularly when model training is limited by data.
 We will use the uncertainty estimate in the next section to reformulate the GP-based surrogate stability models as chance constraints.